tmroach/library-distribution-seattle-school-districts/README.md

 ## Project Goal

 The main purpose of this web map is to display local community resources in relation to each attendance boundary zone.
+By viewing this map, the hope is that viewers will get a better sence of where in their community these resources are located, and help Seattle residents understand where other resources are beyond their immediate community.
+Additionally, this map could assist young families who are deciding where in the city they'd like to live.
+Understanding the size of each school district, the amount of parks in their neighborhood, and where libraries and community centers are located could be important to them.

+# Extensions

+This project began with the intention of understanding how each attendance boundary zone has performed on standardized tests such as the SBA.
+However, data was not easy to find regarding the performance of each zone, or was not readily accessible to the public.
+In the future, it would be interesting to visualize this to get a better understanding of each school district.

 ## Data Resources